Various options on how to test a thermal fuse

 - Place the back cover of your dryer and reconnect the vent.
 Plug the dryer in and test the new fuse.

 - If the thermal fuse blows again, there may be a more serious problem with the dryer.
 Contact an appliance repair service to help determine the problem.

 - Never work in the dryer while it’s plugged into the power outlet.

 We hope you have found a way to test thermal fuses with and without a multimeter.
 Kindly let us know in the comment section if any of these tutorials work for you or if you know of more effective remedies.
 Don’t forget to share this article “How To Test A Thermal Fuse Without A Multimeter“.

 - Package includes: 3 pack 3392519 dryer thermal fuse, good to fix or repair a dryer

-- Compatibility: it is made exactly fit for most of dryers (Whirlpool, Kenmore, KitchenAid, Roper, Estate, Crosley, Inglis, Maytag, Amana, Admiral, Magic Chef)
+- Compatibility: fits for most of dryers, compatible with Kenmore, KitchenAid, Roper, Estate, Crosley, Inglis, Maytag, Amana, Admiral, Magic Chef

 - Protect the dryer: the thermal fuse shuts down the dryer when it starts to overheat